matthew-brinard/Pneumonia_xray/README.md

 # Setup
 1. Download the file 'ChestXRay2017.zip' from [here](https://data.mendeley.com/datasets/rscbjbr9sj/2).
 2. Extract the folder 'chest_xray' to the relative directory of the files 'LoadTrainTest.py', 'NeuralNet.py', 'CreateValidationSet.py', and 'Functions.py'
-3. Run the file 'CreateValidationSet.py' to create and populate the validation dataset folder.
+3. Run the file 'CreateValidationSet.py' to create and populate the validation dataset folders.
 4. Run the file 'LoadTrainTest.py' to load the data, train the neural network model, and test the model against the test dataset.
 5. Optional hyperparameters can be changed to save the model, or change training time.